licharito1/test/README.md

 # test
 Web Programming with Python and JavaScript
-This site was built using This site was built using [Hardvard Course](https://cs50.harvard.edu/web/2020/).
+This repo was built during [Hardvard Course](https://cs50.harvard.edu/web/2020/).